-The term “failed neck surgery” refers to any type of neck procedure that failed to correct pain that existed prior to neck surgery.
-It could also refer to pain that momentarily goes away after surgery and returns soon after or entirely new pain that develops.
+The term “failed neck surgery” refers to any type of neck procedure that failed to correct pain that existed prior to a surgery.
+A Los Angeles spine surgery expert might also refer to pain that momentarily goes away after surgery and returns soon after or entirely new pain that develops.
 Experiencing lingering post-surgery pain usually means the procedure didn’t address the true source of the discomfort, leaving many patients wondering if it can be corrected.

 Reasons for Failed Neck Surgery